 Below is a solid guide to put you on the right track.

-One of my favorite pieces of website content actually doesn’t reside on the website, but is promoted there.
+One of my favorite pieces of website content doesn’t actually reside on the website, but is promoted there.
 It is called ‘gated content’.
 It’s valuable content that someone is willing to provide their email address in exchange to receive (see email section below for details).
-Other pieces of website content that are useful include a video library.
-This can be fantastic.
+A video library is another fantastic idea.
+This can include RV tips and tricks, a video introduction to your dealership and more.
 However, it needs to be well designed and manageable.
 Even without a library, you certainly can add video content to your website.

 Building a list of PROSPECTS is the centerpiece of dealership email marketing.
 This is why we develop “gated content” for our dealership clients.
 Gated content is highly valuable content that website visitors want to get.
 The content is called “gated” because it requires filling out a form (including email) to receive it.
 Once the email is acquired, we know that the individual is shopping for your offerings and now we can provide them with email content that can assist in their shopping effort.
 For this, we develop and deliver a sequence of emails to answer their questions.
 The email content is designed to assist shoppers in moving through their buying process.
 Nurture emails can be extremely helpful in expediting the closing of deals.
 Their automated nature allows prospects to get educated on their own while improving their perception of you as a helpful ally in their shopping experience.
 The more robust your overall content development, the more benefits you can deliver to them via video, audio, articles, etc.

 Another thing to note about gated content is that we like to create a blog article promoting the content.
 This allows the blog to form as a “landing page,” which can be promoted and referenced as needed.
 The interrelationship between these different mediums should be becoming clear at this point.